humdrum-tools/humdrum-documentation/guide/ch36/index.md

 and Kuriyagawa measurement method are described in Mashinter (1995).

-Connecting Humdrum with Csound \-- the *kern2cs* Command
+Connecting Humdrum with Csound &mdash; the *kern2cs* Command
 --------------------------------------------------------

 Apart from generating and processing acoustic spectra, it is often